Regnal lists of Ethiopia: Time span on lists with reign lengths

+Alternate pre-Menelik regnal lists

+Beginning with Adam

 This regnal list chronicles kings who ruled before Menelik I, but relies on Biblical chronology, particularly from the Book of Genesis.
 This list essentially serves as a document of the lineage of Menelik through his father Solomon.

 The following list was included in E. A. Wallis Budge's book A History of Ethiopia (Volume I) and was quoted from two manuscripts; One held in the British Museum and another held in the Bibliothèque nationale de France, which was published in René Basset's 1882 book Études sur l'histoire d'Éthiopie.
 The names of these kings also appear in the 14th-century text Kebra Nagast.
 Budge believed this list had "no historical value" and was only intended to fill the gap from Adam to Solomon.

 The last king, 'Ebna Hakim, does not appear in the Bible and is meant to be Menelik I, the son of Solomon and the Queen of Sheba.
 The name Ebna Hakim translates to "Son of the Wise Man" (i.e. Solomon) in Arabic.